Modern Slavery Statement Financial Year 2022

 Development, Construction and Operational Activities

-We have also assessed the risks of modern slavery occurring in our development, construction and operational activities and identified key areas of focus to be:
+We have assessed the risks of modern slavery occurring in our development, construction and operational activities and identified key areas of focus to be:

 • Our high-risk jurisdictions: Cubico has a global footprint and operates in a number of jurisdictions.
 Some of those jurisdictions pose a higher risk than others and are monitored more closely as a result.